 Replace the pump if it will not turn on.
 The potential cause could be related to the AC.
 If there is a false activation, then switch the cord.
 If the DC fuse gets blown then there could be a problem with the wiring.
 If there is a clogging, unplug the power supply and remove the debris.
 Also, remove the blockage to make sure the system is running fluidly.

 There are many online guides maintenance guides for troubleshooting hundreds of sump pump models.
 You can also get in contact with the manufacturer or request a booklet in the mail for more information.

-Best Battery Backup Sump Pump Brands of 2019
+Most Popular & Trusted Battery Backup Sump Pump Brands of 2019

 The Wayne branded sump pumps have thermoplastic, stainless steel, and cast iron constructions for durability and reliability.
 The power and pumping levels for each unit can range from 1/4 to 3/4 capable of managing 4,000 to nearly 5,000 gallons every hour.